Pioneer Settlement

 The Pioneer Settlement, in Swan Hill, Victoria, is Australia's first open-air museum, portraying life on the Murray in the era 1830-1930.
 It opened in 1966 as the Swan Hill Folk Museum, before being renamed, following a visit by the Queen in 1970.
 It contains approximately 50 replica buildings, including Masonic hall, coach-house, post office, photographic studio, original 1895 kaiserpanorama, and newspaper office.
-The collection also contains numerous tractors – including the first tractor ever brought to Australia – and historic vehicles, and two 19th century riverboats, including the 1876 paddlesteamer PS Gem.
-This vessel was towed to the site in 1963, and now functions as the main entrance and contains a restaurant.
+The collection also contains numerous tractors – including the first tractor ever brought to Australia – and historic vehicles, and two 19th-century riverboats, including the 1876 paddlesteamer PS Gem.
+This vessel was towed to the site in 1963, and is now a static display.

 The PS Gem was towed by the PS Oscar W to the Pioneer Settlement in 1962 following her sale for £4000 to the Swan Hill Folk Museum.
 She now exists as a static display within the compound.)
 The PV Pyap operates daily cruises from the Horseshoe Bend Wharf within the Settlement.
 Original built in Mannum as a barge in 1896, the Pyap was converted to a paddle steamer by October 1897.
-Prior to relocation to the Pioneer Settlement in 1970, the Pyap was refitted with a 225hp GM671 Gray Marine diesel engine.
+Prior to relocation to the Pioneer Settlement in 1970, the Pyap was refitted with a 225 hp GM671 Gray Marine diesel engine.

 In 1994 an act of Parliament brought the Settlement under the control of the Swan Hill City Council.